 The new bridge features 10 pairs of illuminated concrete arches that pay homage to the earlier structure while enabling longer spans and fewer ground supports.

-Above: The new structure will create space for community facilities below (image courtesy of Michael Maltzan Architecture).
+Above: The new structure will create space for community facilities below (image courtesy of Michael Maltzan Architecture and NoTriangle Studio).